unparalleled-js/docs-1/connectors/zendesk/solve-ticket-action.md

 # Zendesk - Solve ticket action
 This action updates a specific ticket your Zendesk instance and sets the ticket's status to `solved`.
 The ticket is identified by its Zendesk ID.

 Some ticket fields put constraints on a ticket's status.
 For example, Zendesk requires a non-`null` input for **assignee** and **group**, before allowing a ticket to be `solved`.
-Check that you have satisfied all default and custom preconditions before making this action.
+Check that you have satisfied all default and custom preconditions before using this action.

 ![Solve ticket action](/assets/images/connectors/zendesk/solve-ticket-action.png)
 *Solve ticket action*